 Rensselaer borrowers must abide by the lending policies of individual libraries and will be held accountable for any fines or fees incurred at other libraries.

 Rensselaer retirees and alumni, as well as spouses and dependents of Rensselaer faculty, staff, and students, can obtain DAP cards from their local public libraries.

 The libraries of Bennington and Williams Colleges also will lend to Rensselaer users upon presentation of a current Rensselaer ID card.

-You may want to search the catalogs of these other libraries before you travel to them.
+Borrowers may want to search the catalogs of these other libraries before traveling to them.

 - CaDiLaC Online contains the combined holdings of many of the CDLC libraries.